garretthaima/kingdom-of-dindarth/world-info/kingdoms.md

 ### Kingdom of Holgotir

 **Background:**
-- Originated over 10,000 years ago and there is a strong blood familial blood line that has been protected.
+- Originated over 10,000 years ago and there is a strong familial blood line that has been protected.
 - Most money comes from trading wheat, they are not natural miners; however, they are very good at making tools and machines to farm efficiently.
 - Very religious and devout followers of the elven god Shenarah, goddess of fertility commerce.

 **Terrain:**
-- Valley farmers near an old mountain, the range of the mountain is only about 6 miles long.
+- Valley farmers near the Bastrel Mountains.
 Old mining caves still dot the foothills but many of the most valuable ore veins have been exhausted.

 - **Politics:**
 - Family dynasty
 - Most people are tradesmen, either working the machines or building/fixing them.
+- Has trade relations with Thobam, trading wheat for metals and stone
-- Socialistic
+- Socialism

 **Ruler:**
 - [Derdurum Holgotir](../npcs/derdurum-holgotir.md)